 Sometimes businesses experience internal economic challenges that affect their marketing campaigns.
 A decline in demand for their core products affects revenues, impacting their marketing budgets.
 SaaS marketers contend with inconsistent marketing budgets affecting their performance.

 Every SaaS vendor needs an effective marketing plan to withstand market competition.
 The competition will continue to intensify as businesses discover the benefits of cloud applications.
-The following tips are useful when developing a SaaS marketing plan.
+The following tips are essential when developing an effective SaaS marketing strategy.

 1. Identify your Target Customers and their Needs